Koromix/rygel/web/rekkord.org/pages/snapshot.md

 These hooks run after a snapshot been created by `rekkord save`.

-Set the directory where pre-save hook commands exist with `PreSaveDirectory` in the `Hooks` section of the config file, as shown in the example below:
+Set the directory where post-save hook commands exist with `PostSaveDirectory` in the `Hooks` section of the config file, as shown in the example below:

 ```ini
 # ...